Tips for ON-SPEC letter writing

 3. Does it contain unnecessary data which will make it too long to read?

-Remember that the recipient is a busy person.
+Remember that a recipient is a busy person.
 She has a pile of letters on her desk which she has to read and answer.

 Cut out phrases that sound like you are an old die-hard who is stuck in a rut!
 Show that you have the ability to deal with change.
 Emphasise what you have achieved in your previous jobs.